nrking0/GraphAlgorithms/Documents/Development.md

 # Week 1
 For this week we started off by creating the team contract and deciding on the basic logistics of our group during this project.
 Additionally, we created the initial draft of our proposal.
 We spent the rest of the week looking into the best way for us to create a graph class and ingest our data set from its text file.
 Finally, we continued to do research on our chosen algorithms to plan on future implementation.

+# Week 2
+During week two, we recieved feedback on our proposal and realized that our dataset being unweighted made Dijkstra's Algorithm not sensible as a choice for one of our algorithms.
+We spent time discussing how we would want to move forward.
+We ended up deciding to stick with the current data set and picking a new algorithm that could work with an unweighted dataset.
+We discussed did research into the other listed algorithms that were suggested so we could plan out a new propsal to work on.